HarryTheDevOpsGuy/mCert/README.md

  ![mCert email alert templates](https://cdn.jsdelivr.net/gh/mCloud-Automation/mData/images/mCert_Email.png)

  #### Do you want monitor your website free of cost ?
- **Yes**, its free of cost, you can follow you can submit your websites and email id, and we will notify you accordingly.
+ **Yes**, its free of cost, you can submit your websites and email id, and we will notify you accordingly.
  **Google form** : [mCert-Tracker](https://forms.gle/ixYgdWH97P6R12A27)

 #### Thanks you